One-page vs. Multi-step Checkout: Which to Use When?

 Clean and Simple Layout

-Since the checkout process is divided into steps and each screen contains only a particular kind of information, input fields can be displayed in a clean design with less clutter in each step.
+Since the designer divides the checkout process into steps, each screen shows only a specific kind of information.
+This approach displays input fields in a clean design with less clutter in each step.
 So, the customers won’t get overwhelmed.
-Although it requires additional clicks to forward through the steps, some people would find it less intimidating and easier to fill out.
+Although it requires additional clicks to move through the steps, some people find it less intimidating.
+They may also find it easier to fill out.

 Good User Experience

 The multi-step checkout process divides the checkout process into different steps.
 So, each step has only a few fields to fill in which can be less intimidating for the customers.
-Apart from that, the progress indicator helps customers to see how far they have reached in the checkout process and how many more steps are there to complete the order.
+The progress indicator helps customers see how far they have reached in the checkout process.
+It also shows customers how many steps they still need to complete the order.

 Get funnel data in analytics

-With the multi-step checkout process, you get the checkout funnel so you can analyze at what step, most of your customers tend to exit from the checkout process.
-If you have a one-page checkout process on your online store, you can’t get this data because there are no multiple checkout process steps for the analytics tool to track.
+With the multi-step checkout process, you get the checkout funnel.
+So you can analyze at which step most of your customers tend to exit.
+If you use a one-page checkout process on your online store, you can’t get this data.
+That’s because there are no multiple steps for the analytics tool to track.

 Email Collection

-In the multi-step checkout process, the contact details of the customer are collected in the first step.
-So, even if the customer doesn’t complete the checkout, you will get the emails of potential customers if they have finished the first steps.
-These emails can be later used to send promotional emails.
+In the multi-step checkout process, the system collects the customer’s contact details in the first step.
+Even if the customer doesn’t complete the checkout, you will still get the emails of potential customers.
+This happens if they have finished the first steps.
+You can later use these emails to send promotional content.

 Drawbacks of the multi-step process